tcltk/tcl/doc/markdown/Namespace3.md

 **Tcl\_Export** sets and appends to the export patterns for a namespace.
 Patterns are appended unless the *resetListFirst* flag is true.

 **Tcl\_Import** imports commands matching a pattern into a namespace.
 Note that the pattern must include the name of the namespace to import from.
-This function returns TCL\_ERROR if an attempt to import a command over an existing command is made, unless the *allowOverwrite* flag has been set.
+This function returns [TCL\_ERROR][catch] if an attempt to import a command over an existing command is made, unless the *allowOverwrite* flag has been set.

 **Tcl\_ForgetImport** removes imports matching a pattern.